Delegation is a process.

 - He did not want to lose “control.”

 Business owners value having control over things.
 For example, we tend to think of ourselves as the “best,” “smartest,” “most experienced,” and in return, we are very, very reluctant to lose control over our businesses.
 But delegation is the life’s blood of business.

 But let’s think this one through.
 Firstly, what does the employee feel like?
 They go through this ritual over and over again, every time they order toilet paper.
 It never ends.
 Secondly, the employee has to be thinking to himself, “Does he think I am stupid?
 Does he think I don’t know that we order two cases every time?
 Why can’t he just let me do what he hired me to do?”

 These are valid questions, and they will lead to a variety of possibilities.

 - You will only be able to keep employees that don’t mind being “mindless.”
-Anyone with “half a brain” will be very unsatisfied in this sort of situation and will probably leave your employment for a place that “values my contribution.”
+However, anyone with “half a brain” will be very unsatisfied in this sort of situation and will probably leave your employment for a place that “values my contribution.”
 You will lose any employees that you could have made into managers.

 - You will keep going down the ladder of ability until you have hired someone that actually cannot remember that you always buy two cases of toilet paper.
 That is a sad state of affairs, but I guess everyone needs a job!

 None of these scenarios are satisfactory.
 They are not a way to grow and expand your company or allow yourself more time away from the business.

 How you can fix this?